"..."? Explaining the spread syntax added in ES2015

 Yuki Yamada

-He has experience in mold design and sales, and has gained a wide variety of experience and has settled into a job as a server-side engineer.
+He has also had experience in mold design and sales, and has gained a wide range of experience, settling into a job as a server-side engineer.
+He is

-He is currently working on server-side development using PHP and Python.
+currently engaged in server-side development using PHP and Python.

-He also wants to learn a front-end language in the future, and is interested in Next.js, a React-based front-end framework.
+He would like to learn a front-end language in the future, and is interested in Next.js, a React-based front-end framework.